andrezeitz/muscle-gym-milestone-1/README.md

 ![6-About-us-and-Contact-Mobile](https://user-images.githubusercontent.com/85236391/121511303-c59e1780-c9e8-11eb-8c15-693a28d8dbfb.png)

 ## Changes to Wireframes Design as the Project Progressed
-As the wireframes are just basic sketches for each page I did some changes over the course of the project.
+As the wireframes are just basic sketches for each page I made some changes over the course of the project.

-* Took away the "discount box" that was supposed to be on the hero cover photo.
+* I took away the "discount box" that I had orignal included on the wireframe.
-* Made a hamburger menu for tablet and mobile instead of having the nav-bar under the logo.
+* I made a hamburger menu for tablet and mobile instead of having the nav-bar links under the logo.
-* Deleted the location map that was supposed to be on the home page and have it only on the contact us page.
+* I removed the location map on the wireframe homepage and have it placed only on the contact us page.

 ## Design

 ### Colors
-Main colour used in project:
+For the best impact I use this colors.
 * Background color: #FFFFF and #000000
 * Font colors: #3A3A3A, #FFFFFF and #B8100A
 * Membership box color: Gold rbg(255,215,0) and silver rbg(192,192,192)